Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

   * For @title and @description: ``string``
   * For @status: ``OPEN()`` is the only supported value
   * For @submitted_on and @last_update_date: ``string`` convertible to date, ``NOW()`` and dynamic values based on ``NOW()``.
 For example: ``NOW() -1m``, ``NOW() -6w``, ...
   * For @submitted_on and @last_update_date: the empty string ``''`` cannot be used.
-Those "always there fields" always have a value, therefore the comparison to "empty" is not useful.
+Those fields always have a value, therefore the comparison to "empty" is not useful.
   * For @submitted_by, @last_update_by and @assigned_to: ``string`` matching a user, ``MYSELF()``

   Example::